 Graduate students who are interested in advanced pedagogy and mentoring other graduate students can apply each year for the Pedagogical Fellows (PF) Program.
 Applications open between the spring and fall quarters.
 The program runs for one calendar year (January – December) starting in the winter quarter and ending in the fall quarter.

 The PF Program is a highly regarded “preparing future faculty” program; selection is competitive, based on a record of excellent teaching, promising scholarship, and service to the University, department, and the disciplines’ professional community.
 Current and former Fellows have done well on the academic and other professional job markets, have been honored for their teaching, and have received a number of competitive fellowships and awards.
-Get to know some of our Fellows in our PF Showcase series.

 For a list of current Fellows, please click here.